abrader/puppet_win_install/README.md

 ## _Overview_

 This is tool created to install Puppet agents in a distributed manner on Windows systems.
-It uses [WinRM](https://msdn.microsoft.com/en-us/library/aa384426.aspx) to allow a local system to send a Powershell script to a remote system to be executed.
+It uses [WinRM](https://msdn.microsoft.com/en-us/library/aa384426.aspx) to allow a local system to send a PowerShell script to a remote system to be executed.
 Aforementioned remote script downloads the latest version of the install script from the Puppet Master and executes the contents.

 ---